Orkestra-Tech/orkestra/docs/src/main/tut/plugins.md

 ```
 You will be able to get the token by creating a Slack app on https://api.slack.com/apps and then adding it to your
 workspace.

+Their are endless possibilities with the access to all the Java world and this is why Orchestra has been designed from
+the beginning as code first.